Key takeaways

 Factors influencing your application to universities offering GRE waivers

 When applying to universities offering GRE waivers, several factors can influence the evaluation of your application.
-Here are some common factors that can influence your application to universities offering GRE waivers:
+Here are some common ones:

 1. Academic record